axllent/silverstripe-weblog/README.md

 The idea is to start with a basic framework for your blog, and add only the necessary features when needed.

-**This module is still in beta and relies on development versions of SilverStripe, lumberjack & tagfield.**
+**This module is still in beta and relies on development versions of SilverStripe & lumberjack.**

-# Features
+## Features

 - Basic foundation for Blog and BlogPosts
 - A single custom permissions group `CMS_ACCESS_Weblog`